snewell/codeeval/README.md

   doesn't work so I need to permutate through all possible solutions.
 * Challenge 64 (Climbing Stairs) fails on large inputs.
 Off the top of my head it may be int overflow but I haven't done any investigation.
+* Challenge 185 (Glue Shredded Pieces) looks like it has a problem if parts of the phrase appear more than once.
+I need to think about how to handle that case.